-Naturally, there are requirements that must be met, but for those that do qualify, it can be a win-win solution for everyone.
-The caregiver, who might already be providing assistance, can now earn some income.
-And the senior can now have more choice over who will care for them.
+Naturally, requirements must be met, but for those who qualify, it can be a win-win solution for everyone.
+The caregiver, who might already be assisting, can now earn some income.
+And the seniors can now have more choice over who will care for them.

-If you think this might be a viable option for you or a loved one, continue reading to find out who is qualified, and how CDPAP “Personal Assistants” or “PA’s” are different from personal care (PCA’s) or home health aides (HHAs).
+If you think this might be a viable option for you or a loved one, continue reading to find out who is qualified and how CDPAP “Personal Assistants” or “PAs” are different from personal care (PCAs) or home health aides (HHAs).
 We will also explore the benefits of CDPAP in general so you can understand whether your loved one is a good fit for the program.

 What is CDPAP?

-CDPAP is a state Medicaid program in New York that allows consumers to have someone they know provide their care, rather than having a vendor or agency select a caregiver(s) for them.
-In order to qualify, there are a few basic rules to keep in mind:
+CDPAP is a state Medicaid program in New York that allows consumers to have someone they know provide their care rather than having a vendor or agency select a caregiver(s) for them.
+There are a few basic rules to keep in mind to qualify.

-That being said, pretty much anyone else might be able to be a CDPAP “PA”, including the children of senior parents, siblings, and friends.
-The exception to this is if you are the person’s “designated representative.”
-In other words, if the person is not of sound mind to make their own decisions and direct their own care, the person who represents them cannot also be the CDPAP “PA”.
+That being said, pretty much anyone else might be able to be a CDPAP “PA,” including the children of senior parents, siblings, and friends.
+The exception is if you are the person’s “designated representative.”
+In other words, if the person is not of sound mind to make their own decisions and direct their care, the person who represents them cannot also be the CDPAP “PA.”

 CDPAP Personal Assistants Versus Personal Care Aides

-The major difference between these two types of caregivers is that CDPAP personal assistants are allowed to perform skilled tasks (which includes some health care/nursing duties), whereas personal care aides may only perform non-skilled tasks like cooking, cleaning, and assisting with activities of daily living.
+The major difference between these two types of caregivers is that CDPAP personal assistants can perform skilled tasks (including some health care/nursing duties).
+In contrast, personal care aides may only perform non-skilled functions like cooking, cleaning, and assisting with activities of daily living.

-In other words, a CDPAP personal assistant can really do the job of both the personal care aide and a home health care attendant, as well as some nursing tasks.
-These skilled care activities may include things like:
+In other words, a CDPAP personal assistant can do the job of both the personal care aide and a home health care attendant, as well as some nursing tasks.
+These professional care activities may include things like:

 - Tracheostomy care, including suctioning